 But a failing liver isn’t a death sentence.
 Depending on your health and the health of your liver, you may be a candidate for a liver transplant, a surgery in which a diseased liver is removed and replaced with a piece of or an entire healthy one from a donor.

 There are two types of liver donor transplants:

 This means the liver is taken from a person who’s recently passed away.

 The person would have signed a donor organ card before their death.
 The organ may also be donated postmortem with the consent of the family.The National Institute of Diabetes and Digestive and Kidney Diseases reports that most donated livers come from deceased donors.

 Living donor transplant

 In this process, someone who is still alive — often a family member or close friend — agrees to donate part of their healthy liver.
-One study found that of 6,455 liver transplants performed in 2013, only 4 percent were from living donors.

 Your doctor may recommend an orthotopic or heterotopic transplant.
 In an orthotopic transplant, the diseased liver is entirely removed and replaced with a healthy donor liver or segment of liver.